top of page

 How do I pay?

-Payment is by cash or bank transfer.
-We require payment at time of booking for regular sessions, or on the day for drop in sessions.
+Payment is by bank transfer.
+We ask for payment at time of booking.

 How often are appointments?